yoanm/jsonTail/README.md

    See [`github.com/tidwall/gjson` path syntac](https://github.com/tidwall/gjson#path-syntax) for more information about paths

- * `-exclude FIELD` : will excluded specified field from output.
+ * `-exclude FIELD` : will exclude specified field from output.
 Multiple fields could be specified by using multiple `-exclude`.

    Field matching is made thanks to `github.com/tidwall/sjson` package.